 Why Some Apples Cause No Allergic Reaction

-No matter if they are organic or not, people with an apple allergy usually can’t eat them.
-But some apples can be safe to eat for allergic persons, as they don’t result in that awful scratching and itching.
+No matter if they are organic or not, people with an apple allergy can’t eat them.
+But some apples don’t result in that awful scratching and itching.
 Here’s why and which.

-Moments after I swallowed, all hell broke loose in the upper ends of my digestive tract.
-An itching so strong started inside in my throat, I was tempted to try pushing my hand inside there to start scratching.
-This was then accompanied by what felt like a slight swelling of the affected tissue.
-Not able to unhinge my jaw, I simply sat it out, but after that, apples were dead for me.
+Moments after I swallowed, all hell broke loose.
+A violent itching started inside my throat.
+I felt like pushing my hand in and scratch.
+Then it got company by a swelling of the affected tissue.
+Not able to unhinge my jaw, I sat it out.
+After that, apples were dead for me.

 Walk On The Wild Apple Side

-But what had happened?
-At first I reasoned that the lack of an allergic reaction came down to the wild apples not being treated with any fertilizers or insecticides.
-But when I bought organic apples, the allergy was there alright.
-This had me stumped until recently, when I finally tried to get to the ground of it.
-After all, I couldn’t take trips to a Friesian island just to eat some apples.
+This had me stumped until now, when I finally tried to get to the ground of it.
+I couldn’t take trips to a Friesian island just to eat some apples, after all.

 It’s In The Phenols

-It turns out that the difference between wild and supermarket apples lies in the phenols – organic compounds that occur in apples and give them resistance against bacteria and add to their color.
-As they also give apples a sour taste, they have been bred out of most varieties of apples that today are sold in supermarkets.
+It turns out that the difference between wild and supermarket apples lies in their “phenols” – organic compounds that give apples resistance against bacteria and add to their color.
+Because they can also cause a sour taste, farmers bred them out of most apple varieties you today get to buy at supermarkets.

-That was a crucial decision for allergy sufferers, because the phenols also provide another function: they keep the allergens people react to in check.
-This possible connection was already discovered in 1980, when it was shown that the allergens in apples probably are proteins and that they only get active when an apple’s phenols are neutralized, but apparently the discovery was never widely regarded.
+That was a crucial decision for allergy sufferers.
+Because the phenols also provide another function: they keep the allergens people react to in check.

 If you are allergic to apples, but still want to eat them here and then, there are a couple of ways you can still your craving.

-First of all, you can of course find a wild apple tree of your own, but that may be a bit impractical.
-What you may want to do instead is shop for “old” apple varieties; a read through this Smithsonian article should give you an idea what to look out for.
-It’s fairly safe to say that anything found at a supermarket and called “Granny Smith”, “Braeburn” etc. won’t work for you, but you may get lucky on a farmer’s market.
+First of all, you can find a wild apple tree of your own, but that’s a bit impractical.
+Instead shop for “old” apple varieties; this Smithsonian article gives you an idea what to look for.
+It’s fairly safe to say that anything found at a supermarket won’t work for you, but at a farmer’s market you may get lucky and find a seller specializing in the rarer types of apples.

 Be Careful!

 Whatever you do, be careful, because your allergic reaction may not be identical to mine and come on much stronger.
 When you give it a try, take a small nibble and look for any reaction.
 If it doesn’t come, take a slightly bigger nibble etc. If there is any unpleasantness, stop.
-If you ever suffered from or have any reason to believe that you may experience anaphylaxis, you may not want to try it at all.
+And if you ever suffered from or have any reason to believe that you may experience anaphylaxis, don’t try it at all!

 Pictures courtesy of “rumpleteaser” and Rasmus Lerdorf.